oliverklee/ext-seminars/Documentation/EN/Reference/Hooks/Index.rst

 array('dear' => String, 'title' => String, 'name' => String)

-The second parameter is an user object \Tx_Seminars_Model_FrontEndUser.
+The second parameter is an user object FrontEndUser.

 Your class then needs to be included and registered like in this
 example: